Medial-EarlySign/MR_Wiki/Installation/index.md

 ## Prebuilt Releases

 A prebuilt package (excluding [MES Tools](MES%20Tools%20to%20Train%20and%20Test%20Models.md)) is available for [direct download](https://github.com/Medial-EarlySign/MR_LIBS/releases/tag/V1.0).
 This eliminates the need for manual compilation.
 The binaries are built on **Ubuntu 24.04** and are compatible with any Linux distribution using **glibc ≥ 2.39**.
 You must also install [OpenMP support](#2-install-openmp-support-ubuntu).
+A prebuild for `MES Tools` can be found in here: [MES Tools](https://github.com/Medial-EarlySign/MR_Tools/releases/tag/V1.0)

 ## Prerequisites